 Demand has been stagnating since 2012 and puts pressure on the price once again.
 Because if many cocoa beans are produced, but demand remains the same, the price drop.
 You can see the price development of cocoa beans over the last 70 years in the following graph.

-In this graph, which only shows a period of 2 years, it becomes clear that the cocoa price can drop by 50% within 6 months.
+The cocoa price can drop by 50% within 6 months.
 Imagine that would happen with your salary!

 After having examined both graphs, it is noticeable that the price is strongly fluctuating, but does not really rise in the long run.
 The price level of today has already been reached in the 1970s.
 The big problem is that cocoa farmers* were able to buy considerably more with 2000 dollars in the 1970s than they can today.